Mailtrap logo

 Which is more popular, Mailtrap or Resend?

-On the Knock platform, Mailtrap handled <1M messages from December 12th to March 12th compared to 10M–25M for Resend.
-Mailtrap is currently trending upward in adoption, while Resend volume has remained stable.
+On the Knock platform, Mailtrap handled <1M messages from February 10th to May 11th compared to 10M–25M for Resend.
+Mailtrap volume has remained stable, while Resend volume has remained stable.

 Can I use both Mailtrap and Resend together?